-Start the training some place that is familiar to your Boxer, where there is minimum distraction.
+Start the training someplace that is familiar to your Boxer, where there is a minimum distraction.

-So after both of you are skilled at several obedience commands, start taking him to different areas for practice, where there are increasing amount of distractions present.
-Examples are near a supermarket, busy parking lot and a busy park on Sundays.
-This may seems like starting all over again but you’ll have a superbly trained dog at the end of it.
+So after both of you are skilled at several obedience commands, start taking him to different areas for practice, where there are increasing amounts of distractions present.
+Examples are near a supermarket, a busy parking lot, and a busy park on Sundays.
+This may seem like starting all over again, but you’ll have a superbly trained dog at the end of it.
 So it’s worth the effort.

 Keep in mind Boxers are intelligent.
 Being an intelligent dog has its own advantages and drawbacks.

 It also means Boxers have a mind of their own that would sometimes show up as stubbornness.
 Thus, they can be harder to train than most other dogs due to their independence.

 Understand Boxer’s intelligence/stubbornness, handle it well, and you can avoid problems in disciplining and training them.

 As owners, you must maintain respect between you and your Boxers.
 Respect goes both ways.

 Respect their intelligence.
 Love them.
 Set the rules for behavior.
 Trust them.
 There is no need for extreme measures to show Boxers that you are the top dog.

 Handle their hard-headedness with patient and don’t give up on their training.